psychemedia/middle-english-romances/sir-orfeo.md

 Ther was ther wepyng and cryeng alfo,
 The king to his chamber can go,
 And fel adown on the ftone,
-He made grete dele and meche mono ;
+He made grete dele and meche mono;
 Wel nye he hed hymfelf yfchent,
 He fygh ther was no amendement.
 He fende after erle and baroun,
-And other lordys of grete renoun ;
+And other lordys of grete renoun;
 And, whan they togeder were,
 Lordys, he feyde, that ben here,
 Y ordeyne my fteward of myn halle
 To kepe my londys overalle.
 Now y have my quene forlore,
-The bcft lady that ever was bore ;
+The bcft lady that ever was bore;
 Y wol never efte woman fe.
 In wyldernes now wol y be.
 And wonne there in holtys hore